bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/generating-code-signing-files.md

 Also make sure that your app is connected to the correct Team.

-1. Select your project file from Xcode's project navigator
+1. Select your project file from Xcode's project navigator.
 2. Go to the **Signing** section and under the **Team** select your correct team.
    ![Team selector](/img/code-signing/ios-code-signing/xcode_team_selector.png)